Powered by

 FM Nirmala Sitharaman emphasised tapping into India’s marine sector by creating a sustainable fisheries management framework, focusing on the Andaman and Lakshadweep islands.
 While some fish workers view this as economic growth, others are concerned about its impact on marine ecosystems and struggling fish stocks due to climate change and overfishing.

-Experts fear that large corporations may enter, leading to overfishing and resource depletion.
+Experts fear that large corporations may enter the scene, leading to overfishing and resource depletion.
 Fish stocks, including mackerel and sardines, are declining along India’s coasts, and climate change is worsening it, with fish moving to cooler waters.

-However, the budget also has some gaps.
-Funding for coastal protection and crop insurance has been reduced, raising concerns about how well farmers and coastal communities can cope with extreme weather.
+The funding for coastal protection and crop insurance has been reduced, raising concerns about how well farmers and coastal communities can cope with extreme weather.
 While the push for marine sector growth could boost the economy, experts worry it may harm fish stocks and marine ecosystems.
+Experts say more needs to be done beyond saving forests and wildlife, as extreme weather events are on the rise in India.
+In the present budget, the government has focused on agriculture as a crucial part of India’s climate strategy, integrating clean tech solutions and resilient farming practices.

 Support us to keep independent environmental journalism alive in India.